 - It influences behaviors that have specific results.
 Learners can use microlearning to find specific information right when they need it.

-As Millennials have entered the workforce over the past ten years, it has become clear to learning and development professionals that traditional, in-person, face-to-face training sessions are not meeting the learning needs of this new generation of employees.
+As Millennials now represent 35% of the workforce, it has become clear to learning and development professionals that traditional, in-person, face-to-face training sessions are not meeting the learning needs of this new generation of employees.
 These “digital natives” are often characterized by short attention spans and self-interested motives.
 Interactive microlearning has been touted as the perfect learning solution that speaks to the learning preferences of the Millennial: on-demand, informal, and customized to their needs.

 Just-in-time microlearning for hard skills